Horace Busby: Professional activities

 After 1969, he worked in Washington as a management consultant, political analyst, and publisher.
 He edited the newsletters The American Businessman and The Busby Papers, among others.
 Among the clients of his management consultancy were Mobil Oil and American Airlines.

 Private life

-Horace Busby was married to Mary Virginia Alves.
-The marriage was divorced.
+Horace Busby was married to Mary Virginia Alves, but they were later divorced.
 He had one son (Scott), two daughters (Betsy and Leslie) and a granddaughter (Eleonora).
 He was preceded in death by another granddaughter (Blythe).
 Like Johnson, Busby was a heavy smoker.
 In 1997, he moved to Santa Monica, California.
 He died there three years later.